Automated tight Lyapunov analysis for first-order methods: Numerical examples

 Consider the gradient method with heavy-ball momentum in Section~\ref{sec:gradient_method_heavy-ball_momentum} and the proximal operator extension in Section~\ref{sec:proximal_gradient_method_heavy-ball_momentum}.
 Note that the method in Section~\ref{sec:proximal_gradient_method_heavy-ball_momentum} reduces to the one in Section~\ref{sec:gradient_method_heavy-ball_momentum} if the proximal operator is removed and either $\delta_1=0$ or $\delta_2=0$.

 Figure~\ref{fig:subfig:heavy_ergodic} contains the parameter region we obtain via~B\ref{item:numeric_ergodic} for the gradient method with heavy-ball momentum when $f_1\in\mathcal{F}_{0,1}$.
-Note that we improve on the parameter region given in~\cite{Ghadimi2015Global} that guarantees $\mathcal{O}\p{1/k}$ ergodic convergence of the function value suboptimality.
+Note that we improve on the parameter region given in~\cite{Ghadimi2015Global} that guarantees $\mathcal{O}\p{1/k}$ ergodic convergence of the function-value suboptimality.

 Figure~\ref{fig:subfig:prox_heavy_ergodic} contains the parameter region we obtain via~B\ref{item:numeric_ergodic} for the (proximal) gradient method with heavy-ball momentum when $f_1\in\mathcal{F}_{0,1}$ (and $f_2\in\mathcal{F}_{0,\infty}$).
 In particular, note how the feasible parameter region is affected by adding a proximal term---having the momentum term inside the proximal evaluation ($\delta_2=0$) gives a slightly smaller region, and having it outside ($\delta_1=0$) makes it even smaller.